pmilinr/DS512-513/README.md

 3. They reach their highest levels in July–August every year,athough Portugal’s tourist high season = June–August, cancellations peak before the actual travel period.
 4. Customers may shop around during early months and cancel early bookings.
 5. Hotels should adjust deposit or lead-time policies in high-risk months.
+6. The forecast indicates that cancellation rates are primarily driven by strong seasonality, with an additional upward trend, leading to higher cancellation risk during peak travel months.

 ---
 ## **Summarize**